-The work we do in preventing the suffering of vulnerable children has countless ripple effects, for the entire community, beyond the Amish and Mennonite populations we serve directly.
+The work we do in preventing the suffering of vulnerable people has countless ripple effects for our entire community, beyond the Lancaster County Amish and Mennonite populations.

-We envision the Clinic for Special Children as a Medical Home.
+We envision the Clinic for Special Children as a comprehensive medical practice.

-Delivering effective and affordable care for children with genetic conditions.
+Delivering effective and affordable care for children and adults with genetic conditions.

 Education & Community Stats